MILT 575 Resilient Marriage and Family

 Annotated Bibliography Assignment

-Students will develop an annotated bibliography for the topic selected in Module 2.
-An annotated bibliography is a writing tool which will help the student to gain a better understanding of the topic as well as the many challenges, benefits, resiliency and spiritual related resources and programs.
-Students will review a minimum of 8 peer-reviewed journal articles no older than 5 years old, and write a one-paragraph summary for each article.
-Please see the grading rubric in Canvas for the grading criteria to ensure maximum points for this assignment.
-(CLOs: A, B)
+The student will develop an annotated bibliography for one of the following topics: United States Military civilian spouses, children in military families, or military retirees.
+An annotated bibliography is a writing tool that will help the student to gain a better understanding of the topic as well as the many challenges, benefits, resiliency, and spiritual-related resources and programs.
+The Student will review a minimum of 8 peer-reviewed journal articles published in the past 5 years and write a maximum of a 1 paragraph summary for each article.
+Current APA format must be used.
+(CLO: A, B)

 PowerPoint Presentation Assignment

-Each student will create an attractive, visually appealing (graphics) 14-15 slide PowerPoint presentation based on the military resiliency topic from the approved list in Module 2 and researched in Module 3.
-The presentation will also address the importance of the selected topic, a minimum of 5 learning outcomes for a selected audience, the challenges, the benefits, resiliency programs and resources and spiritual programs and resources, conclusion and a Reference page.
-The major and subsections must be clearly supported by a minimum of eight scholarly research sources cited in the text of the PowerPoint.
-Please see the grading rubric in Canvas for the grading criteria to ensure maximum points for this assignment.
-(CLOs: A, B, C, D)
+The student will create an attractive, visually appealing (graphics) 14-15 slide PowerPoint presentation based on the military resiliency topic previously selected: United States Military civilian spouses, children in military families, or military retirees.
+The presentation will also address the importance of the selected topic, a minimum of 5 learning outcomes for a specific identified audience, the challenges, the benefits, resiliency and spiritual programs and resources, a conclusion, and a reference page.
+The major and subsections must be clearly supported by insights from the course texts as well as a minimum of 8 scholarly research sources cited in the text of the PowerPoint.
+Journal articles must be published in the past 5 years.
+All citations must be in current APA format.
+(CLO: A, B, C, D)

 Quizzes (2)